-- will seek to reduce material Sub-Fund portfolio emissions to net zero by 2050; gradually reducing the ITR of the Sub-Fund's portfolio, aiming to reach 1.5°C by 2030 across scope 1&2; and Paris alignment (<2.0°C) across material scope 3 emissions, to the extent that ambition in the wider economy permits; - will favour investments for the Sub-Fund's portfolio, making a meaningful contribution to the specific environmental objective outlined above.
-Investments are classified as either 'green', 'grey' or 'red' in the Investment Manager's framework according to the Investment Manager's classification framework (the "LOIM Classification Framework"); - aims to invest at least 10% of the Sub-Fund's assets in sustainable investments, described as "green", outlined below; - aims to reduce the Sub-Fund's exposure to investments described as "red" (as defined in LOIM Classification Framework) by 30% compared to its benchmark; - aims to ensure that for any 'red' companies invested in by the Sub-Fund, any specific concerns are raised with the Investment Manager's Stewardship team to inform proxy voting and engagement policies.
+- will aim to keep the ITR of the Sub-Fund's portfolio at maximum 2°C or below; - will aim to be aligned to the Paris Agreement, to the extent that ambition in the wider economy permits, by seeking to reduce Sub-Fund portfolio GHG emissions across scopes 1 and 2 and relevant scope 3 emissions in line with IPCC scenarios that target net zero CO2 emissions by 2050; - will favour investments for the Sub-Fund's portfolio, making a meaningful contribution to the specific environmental objective outlined above.
+Investments are classified as either 'sustainable', 'grey' or 'red' in the Investment Manager's framework according to the Investment Manager's classification framework (the "LO Sustainable Investment Framework"); - aims to invest at least 10% of the Sub-Fund's assets in sustainable investments, described as 'sustainable', outlined below; - aims to reduce the Sub-Fund's exposure to investments described as 'red' (as defined in the LO Sustainable Investment Framework) by 30% compared to its benchmark.